Khaby Lame: Career

-After he was laid off during the COVID-19 pandemic, Lame began posting on TikTok.
+After Lame was laid off during the COVID-19 pandemic, he began posting on TikTok.
 His early videos showed him dancing and watching video games.
 He rose to popularity with his video responses in the form of TikTok's "duet" and "stitch" features to videos depicting complicated "life hacks", in which he performs the same task in a simple way, without saying anything, followed by a signature hand gesture.
 In April 2021, he surpassed Gianluca Vacchi as the most-followed Italian on TikTok, and he subsequently surpassed Addison Rae, to become the second most-followed personality on the platform overall.
 In August 2021, Lame appeared as a co-star for Juventus FC's announcement of Manuel Locatelli.
 In September 2021, he attended the Venice Film Festival as a special guest for the first screening of the French film Lost Illusions, by Xavier Giannoli.
 In January 2022, Lame signed a multi-year partnership with Hugo Boss and was featured in the #BeYourOwnBoss campaign.

 In 2022, he was listed in Fortunes 40 Under 40 and Forbes 30 Under 30.
 In March of that year, he was awarded the Premio la Moda Veste la Pace, a recognition that the African Fashion Gate organization awards every year at the European Parliament.
 On 22 June 2022, Lame became TikTok's most-followed creator, surpassing Charli D'Amelio, with 142.1 million followers.
 According to Alessandro Riggio, the social media manager who signed Lame when he had only 1,000 Instagram followers, the TikToker was earning up to $750,000 per post and was on track to make $10 million by the end of 2022.
 Also in 2022, Lame served as a juror at the Cannes Festival, alongside Rithy Panh, where he judged TikTok short films.
 The same year, he won in the International category at the 12th Streamy Awards.
 He was nominated again for the award the following year.

 Since 2023, Lame has served as a judge on the television show Italia's Got Talent.
 In August 2023, he was added as a cosmetic outfit in the 2017 video game Fortnite Battle Royale, as part of the "Last Resort" battle pass.
 In July 2025, he was named to the inaugural TIME100 Creators list, which recognizes 100 of the most influential digital creators from around the world.

+In January 2026, Rich Sparkle Holdings entered into an agreement to acquire Lame's holding company, Step Distinctive Limited, for $975 million.
+The transaction, settled in stock, includes provisions for the creation of an AI "digital twin" utilizing Lame's biometric data for global commercial content.

+In May 2026, IO Interactive announced that Lame would make a cameo appearance in the James Bond video game 007 First Light, in a scene set in Vietnam.

+He is an ambassador for the 2026 Summer Youth Olympics in Dakar, Senegal.